Organizations at War:

 publications and activities (selected, last 3 years):

-I will be a Fellow at
+I am a Fellow at

 the Woodrow Wilson International Center for Scholars in